Arunachal: Nocte Supreme Queen Phaliam Wangcha passes away at 114; villages hold grand tribal funeral

-Dibrigarh: Phaliam Wangcha, the revered supreme queen of eight villages of the Nocte community, breathed her last at the age of 114 in Dadam village in Arunachal Pradesh’s Tirap district on July 28.
+Dibrugarh: Phaliam Wangcha, the revered supreme queen of eight villages of the Nocte community, breathed her last at the age of 114 in Dadam village in Arunachal Pradesh’s Tirap district on July 28.

 A towering figure in the community, her passing has drawn members from Hunkan, Moktowa, Chinkoi, Lahu, Bera, Kuthin, Kapu, and Bordumsa to pay their respects in a grand ceremonial tribute.